henryw374/henryw374.github.io.old/_posts/2020-01-05-clojure-time-libs-update.md

 Having (clojure.spec) specs and generators for java.time is something I [made a start](https://github.com/henryw374/time-literals) on, but while spec itself is changing then any lib using it is going to be subject to the same flux.
 There has been some interest in having [Malli](https://github.com/metosin/malli) use cljc.java-time for it's date and time logic, but IMO cljc.java-time brings too much baggage on the Clojurescript side - although read on to the next section for a possible way through for this and other libraries.

-Whatever direction these specification efforts take, a set of predicate functions for the java.time entities is a generally useful thing and recent contribution to cljc.java-time added instance predicates for all java.time entities, for example `(date? x)`.
+Whatever direction these specification efforts take, a set of predicate functions for the java.time entities is a generally useful thing and a recent contribution to cljc.java-time added instance predicates for all java.time entities, for example `(date? x)`.

 The other [open issues](https://github.com/henryw374/cljc.java-time/issues) are about listing discrepancies between the underlying time libs and wrapping the further flung corners of java.time.